gamtiq/mixing/README.md

 * `mixFromArray`: `Boolean` - Should in recursive mode contents of a field of the source object be copied when the field's value is an array?
 * `mixToArray`: `Boolean` - Should in recursive mode contents of a field of the source object be copied into a field of the target object when the latest field's value is an array?
 * `oneSource`: `Boolean` - Should `source` array be interpreted directly as copied object instead of list of source objects?
+* `ownProperty`: `Boolean` - Should only own properties of the source object be copied into the target object?
 * `except`: `Array | Object | String` - Name(s) of fields/functions that shouldn't be copied.
 * `filter`: `Function` - Allows selecting elements that should be copied.
 * `otherName`: `Object` - Defines "renaming table" for copied elements.